 We're committed to providing the facilities for you to conduct interdisciplinary social science research in a world-class research environment.

-As a PhD student in Social Statistics at Manchester, you'll be part of our Cathie Marsh Institute for Social Research (CMIST), which is focussed on applying advanced and innovative methods to address today's important social, economic and political questions.
+As a PhD student in Social Statistics at Manchester, you'll be part of our Cathie Marsh Institute for Social Research (CMIST), which is focused on applying advanced and innovative methods to address today's important social, economic and political questions.

 We invest in the best ideas and brightest minds; as a postgraduate researcher you'll receive a comprehensive portfolio of support and training to help you reach your aspirations and develop into an intellectual leader.